-Search is an essential aspect of navigating the Internet, with Google alone processing over 3.8 billion queries daily.
-Such volume demands maximum efficiency to direct users towards the most relevant content possible.
+The word ‘search’ has long become synonymous with navigating the Internet.
+With Google alone processing over 8.5 billion queries daily, maximum efficiency is required to direct users toward the most relevant content possible.

-The better the quality of the page, the more likely it will satisfy those sent there by Google.
-Therefore, by familiarizing yourself with the document’s key highlights, you can potentially increase the search profile for your web pages.
+The higher the quality of the page, the more likely it will satisfy users referred by Google.
+By familiarizing yourself with the document’s key highlights, you can potentially enhance the search profile of your web pages.

 Google uses page quality ratings to achieve specific purposes.
-The key objective is to understand what a web page is trying to achieve, then assess if it may in any way be of negative impact to readers.
+The key objective is to understand a web page’s intent and assess whether it could have any negative impact on readers.

 The rating follows a sliding scale that distinctly identifies nine levels of page quality, from lowest to highest.
 Raters will assign overall page ratings based on several factors.

-The most desirable rating for web pages is “high-quality.”
-These are pages that comprehensively meet the needs of the audience.
-While objectives may vary, the overall outcome should be content that is “extremely satisfying” for consumption.
+The most desirable rating for web pages is high-quality.
+These pages comprehensively meet the needs of their audience.
+While your objectives may vary, you should aim to create extremely satisfying content.